Ajfriel86/Ajfriel86-radicaltransformationyoga-/README.md

 ### Navigation Bar

-The fully responsive navigation bar will have four pages, home(index.html), courses(courses.html), instructors(instructors.html) and contact(contact.html).
+The fully responsive navigation bar will have four pages, home(index.html), courses(courses.html), teachers(teachers.html) and contact(contact.html).
 The nav bar will be across all three pages.
 The user can also click on the logo in the top left of the page, Transformative Yoga, to navigate back to the landing page.
 This will allow the user to easily navigate across the website.

 ![Nav Bar](./assets/Read_Me_Images/NavBar.png)

-## Website Pages

 ### The Landing Page

 * This is the focus of the page.
-It will have a hero image with some text.
-I used keyframes here to show the image expanding towards the user.
-I only used keyframes on the landing page but had a static image for the rest of the pages on the website.
-Below the hero image there will be displayed the benefits of yoga and these benefits will be accompanied by yoga icons/images wrapped in a circle.
+It will have a hero image with some inspirational text.
+The hero image on the landing page is animated and expands towards the users toi help grab their attention.
+I only used keyframes on the landing page but had a static image for the rest of the pages on the website, so it would be be so over barring throughout the website.
+Below the hero image there will be displayed the benefits of yoga and these benefits will be accompanied by yoga icons/images.

-* The value of this page is to discribe what yoga is and why it can benefit them.
+* The value of this page is to discribe what yoga is and why it can benefit the user.
 Originally, I had the page too clutered and then decided to strip it back with the bear essentials for the user.
-This is done by breaking it down in to those to very simple categories.
+This is done by breaking it down in to those two very simple categories.
 What is Yoga, and, Why do Yoga.
-This in turn is to inspire the user about yoga and to go further into the site to see what is on offer for them.
+This in turn is to inspire the user about yoga and to go further into the site to see what is on offer for them from this studio.

 _This was the first hero image and text I had but it was nonresponsive.
 I fixed this by changing my ID's and Classes tag to the correct ones in CSS, as I was mixing these up, and then tweaking and rearranging the text inside the hero image_